Explore scholarship opportunities for current undergraduate students.

 Current Student Scholarship Program

-The Current Student Scholarship Program is open Monday January 7, 2019 for 2019-2020 applications.
+The Current Student Scholarship Program will open in January 2020 for the 2020-2021 applications.
 Learn more about the scholarships offered by browsing Opportunities.
-Login and start your application.

 Basic criteria for awards in 2019-2020 include: